 Commissioner Anderson: They are tied together, and I appreciate you doing that, and I appreciate this Commission's willingness to have Sunshine meetings and the willingness to embrace this issue that has concerned so many residents.
-As I'm sure you all recall there had been Zoning in Progress ordinances like this that have been done historically to allow us to reexamine portions of the code, whether it be the Giralda Plaza or U.S.-1 corridor, it has been done in the past, and my vision is for this to be a short-term Zoning in Progress so that we can each one of us select an individual to be on a Blue Ribbon Committee to meet, beginning in August, to give us recommendations by September to begin to craft this into the revision of the Mediterranean code that we have been discussing.
-I do that there are a number of folks here that would like to speak on this item, so rather than belabor the discussion from us right now, I'd like to invite the residents up that have been waiting for a very long time to speak.
+As I'm sure you all recall three had been Zoning in Progress ordinances like this that have been done historically to allow us to reexamine portions of the code, whether it be the Giralda Plaza or U.S.-I corridor, it has been done in the past, and my vision is for this to be a short-term Zoning in Progress so that we can each one of us select an individual to be on a Blue Ribbon Committee to meet, beginning in August, to give us recommendations by September to begin to craft this into the revision of the Mediterranean code that we have been discussing.
+I do that there are a number of folks here that would like to speak on this item, so rather than belabor the discussion from us right now, I'd like to invite the residents